JamesonRGrieve/shma-infrastructure/docs/troubleshooting.md

 Documenting the investigation keeps on-call engineers aligned across runtimes.
 Pair this guide with the backup strategy to build a full remediation playbook.

+## Python dependency installation failures

+**Symptoms**
+- `pytest` exits early with `ModuleNotFoundError: No module named 'jsonschema'`.
+- `pip install -r requirements.txt` retries repeatedly before ending with `403 Forbidden` errors from the proxy.

+**Debugging steps**
+- Verify whether the environment can reach `https://pypi.org/simple/` without a corporate proxy in the middle.
+The CI runners expect direct HTTPS access.
+- Inspect `/etc/pip.conf` or the `PIP_*` environment variables for forced proxy settings that block outbound requests.
+- If the network must traverse a proxy, confirm the proxy trusts outbound TLS by testing a manual download (`curl https://pypi.org/simple/jsonschema/`).

+**Fix**
+- Preinstall `jsonschema` (and the rest of `requirements.txt`) inside the execution environment before invoking the tests.
+- When a proxy cannot be avoided, configure an allow-list for `pypi.org` and `files.pythonhosted.org` so pip can negotiate TLS tunnels without interception.
+- For completely air-gapped environments, mirror the Python packages internally and point `pip` to the mirror via `--index-url`.